-Group sessions, mindfulness, meditation, Qi gong, 12 step meetings, Gratitude, massages and amazing healthy food all eaten at a long table overlooking the Ocean.
+Group sessions, mindfulness, meditation, Qi gong, 12 step meetings, gratitude, massage, and amazing healthy food all eaten at a long table overlooking the Ocean.

 The program is so packed there is no time for boredom and the feeling of family starts from the minute you walk through the gates.

 The team of Counsellors at Hope are of a high standard and are all suited for the different clients as everyone has different needs, stories and poison.
-Alon Mind full Paul and Vinnie teach Mindfulness in a way that is easy to understand so you can take it with you when you leave.
+Alon ,Mindful Paul, and Vinnie teach Mindfulness in a way that is easy to understand so you can take it with you when you leave.